 In North Dakota, the public school fiscal year is July 1 to June 30; other programs, i.e. some federal, operate on a different fiscal calendar, but are reflected in the District's overall budget.
-Significant Board action that impacted the finances include contract approval for all employees, completion of a painting project in the 1908 building and 1934 gym; completion of a 10,000 gallon fuel tank replacement project; completion of a flagpole replacement project; replacement for four exterior doors; memberships in associations and agreements.
+Significant Board action that impacted the finances include contract approval for all employees, hiring ICON Architectural Group and Kraus-Anderson Construction Company to lead us through a referendum and building project; hiring of a construction consultant; purchase of a 2017 Expedition; 34 new Chromebooks, surveillance equipment; wireless equipment; new K-3 classroom desks and chairs; new carpet for two classrooms; memberships in associations and agreements.